chosm7489/devconnector_2.0/README.md

 This repository is a showcase to demonstarte my dev ops skill by deploying full stack web application from Udemy course provided from Brad Traversy.

 **Depolyment Process **
-1. Make docker image locally
+1. Build docker image locally
-2. Push it to ECR
+2. Push the image to ECR
-3. Fetch image from ECR
+3. Fetch image from ECR inside EC2 instance
-4. Run web app in EC2
+4. Run container of the image in EC2 instance

+Access the EC2 instance through http://54.172.84.247:3000/

 This diagram is to visualize the depolyment process above.
 ![Blank diagram](https://user-images.githubusercontent.com/81988553/210157797-3061f26c-8dab-45fe-859a-945376176067.jpeg)